 As a recruiter, your inbox probably receives dozens of applications every day, creating unnecessary room for delay.
 Manually wading through files isn’t just time-consuming but also counterproductive; your time is better spent dealing with strategic tasks at hand.

-This is where automation makes a difference.
+This is where software recruiters make a difference.
 You can use recruitment technology to automate email responses each time an application is submitted and when candidates move through each phase of the recruitment process.

 But it’s not just the response rate that automation improves.
 It can also help you better communicate relevant information that the candidate needs to know by crafting your email responses purposefully.
 This could be specific role requirements, your client’s company culture, or recruitment schedules.
 You can diversify your tech stack based on what you need—that’s the beauty of technology.